kanechew/Political-Contributions-Tracker/USERTESTCASES.md

 |  6        | 13        | Multiple       | Multiple                 |

 ## Test Values
-The test values are collated in [Test-Values.pdf](Test-Values.pdf)
+The test values are collated in [Test-Values.pdf](Test-Values.pdf).

 ## Input File Considerations
+The following considerations were given as part of the date problem:

 ### OTHER_ID
-* Because we are only interested in individual contributions, we only want records that have the field, OTHER_ID, set to empty.
-If the OTHER_ID field contains any other value, ignore the entire record and don't include it in any calculation
+* Because we are only interested in individual contributions, we only want records that have the field, OTHER_ID, set to empty * If the OTHER_ID field contains any other value, ignore the entire record and don't include it in any calculation

 ### TRANSACTION_DT
-* If TRANSACTION_DT is an invalid date (e.g., empty, malformed), you should still take the record into consideration when outputting the results of `medianvals_by_zip.txt` but completely ignore the record when calculating values for medianvals_by_date.txt
+* If TRANSACTION_DT is an invalid date (e.g., empty, malformed), you should still take the record into consideration when outputting the results of `medianvals_by_zip.txt` but completely ignore the record when calculating values for `medianvals_by_date.txt`

 * The transactions noted in the input file are not in any particular order, and in fact, can be out of order chronologically